 The walk to the dunes from the parking lot is entirely through desert terrain.
 Once you arrive at the dunes its a fairly short walk to the center and the tallest dune (albeit up steep sandy slopes).
 The GPS coordinates for the top of the tallest sand dune are: 36.4617088 – 117.4553436.
 Not a popular destination but nonetheless quite impressive.
 Chances are you will be the only one here.
 During our visit, we laid down on the ridge of the tallest dune and nearly feel asleep.
 The solitude is beautiful.
 So to is the silence.

 Racetrack Playa is well worth visiting as this is one of the park’s main highlights – it is located in the central part of Death Valley National Park about 35 miles South West of Scotty’s Castle.
-Many tourists never make it here due to the 27 mile rough isolated dirt road; Park rangers encourage 4wd high clearance vehicles only.
+Many tourists never make it here due to the 27 mile rough isolated dirt road; Park rangers encourage 4wd high clearance vehicles only with heavy duty tires.
 With that said this is NOT a 4wd road.
 27 miles of this distance is on improved dirt roads – during our multiple visits we have NEVER experienced any deep sand – the entire dirt road is on a hard base.
 Nearly all of this road is extremely rocky – but for the most part these rocks are fairly small.

 Contrary to what is published, there is some cell service on this road (we have used it for data successfully) – on sections that make the drop down the grade to the Racetrack Playa.
 And this is surprisingly with ATT who pretty much has nonexistent coverage in rural California.
+T Mobile?
+Forget about it.

 Should you want to take a virtual drive of this entire road, you can do so here: